Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Your map should be a constant work in progress.

-Additionally, I would recommend conducting regular meetings to analyze how new products or offerings have changed the customer journey.
+Additionally, I recommend conducting regular meetings to analyze how new products or offerings have changed the customer journey.

 Featured Resource: Customer Journey Map Template